ONTAP Autonomous Ransomware Protection use cases and considerations

 SnapMirror and ARP interoperability

-If a SnapMirror source volume is ARP-enabled, the SnapMirror destination volume automatically acquires the ARP configuration state (learning, enabled, etc), ARP training data, and ARP-created Snapshot of the source volume.
-No explicit enablement is required.
+If a SnapMirror source volume is ARP-enabled, the SnapMirror destination volume automatically acquires the ARP configuration state (such as dry-run

 ARP and virtual machines

-If, by default, the files are high-entropy (for example .gzip or password-protected files), ARP's detection capabilities are limited.
-ARP can still take proactive Snapshots in this instance; however, no alerts will be triggered if the file extensions have not been tampered with externally.
+If, by default, the files are high entropy (for example, .gzip or password-protected files), ARP's detection capabilities are limited.
+ARP can still take proactive snapshots in this instance; however, no alerts will be triggered if the file extensions have not been tampered with externally.

 Unsupported configurations